gomods/athens-charts/README.md

 * See [Contributing](CONTRIBUTING.md)

 ### Publish new chart version
-Change the version in `Chart.yaml`, when the change is merged to main, it will trigger creating a release.
+Change the version in `Chart.yaml`.
+When the change is merged to main, it will trigger creating a release.

+A version bump is not enforced, so changes are collected on branch `main` and only released when the version of the chart is changed.